PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 ##### In-place pass modification to graph when applied

 When sub-graph is aligned with restrictions then in-place computation can be enabled.
 This is done by:
-1. changing the name of output of in-place to be output node
+1. changing the name of output node of in-place op to be match input node of in-place op.
 2. renaming output var in output lists of node representing operator
 3. Changing the name of input var in next op inputs list
 4. If next Op is performing in-place computation then we need to updated next op's output as well not to break its